Ankit-Somani/Computer-Vision-Based-Web-App/Web_App/README.md

+# Computer Vision Based Web App #
+This is the main directory for the web app with all the necessary files for running.
+YOLOv5(https://github.com/ultralytics/yolov5) is used for object recognition and classification for the web app.
+The webcam stream input is processed for objects detection to show a output with bounding boxes and labels.
+The app also contains a feature of displaying number and type of objects being detected in the stream.

-# Instructions to run the app locally: #
+## Instructions to run the app locally: ##
 * Clone the repo and move to this directory
   * `git clone https://github.com/Ankit-Somani/Computer-Vision-Based-Web-App.git`
   * `cd Computer-Vision-Based-Web-App/Web_App`